-Alcohol denat, also called denatured alcohol or specially denatured (SD) alcohol, is any form of alcohol (but most commonly ethyl alcohol) that has had a denaturant added to it.
-Denaturants are mixtures of various chemicals that turn common alcohols into volatile alcohols.
+Alcohol denat, also called denatured alcohol or specially denatured alcohol is any form of alcohol (but most commonly ethanol) that has had a denaturant added to it.
+Denaturants are a combination of various volatile and nonvolatile chemicals.

-Volatile alcohols are formulated not only to make alcohol taste and smell bad, but often to make it toxic as well.
-In other words, denatured alcohol is alcohol that has been made undrinkable, but is specially formulated (specially denatured) to be used in certain products like fuels, cleaning agents and cosmetics.
+Volatile alcohols are alcohols that have been formulated not only to make them bad-tasting and foul-smelling, but to make them toxic as well, which discourages consumption.
+It is specially formulated to be used in fuels and certain products such as cleaning agents and cosmetics.

-Other alcohols commonly used in skin care are called fatty alcohols.
-These include cetyl alcohol, stearyl alcohol, cetearyl alcohol and lanolin alcohol.
-They can be found in a variety of skin care products, including creams, lotions, and cleansers.
+Other alcohols commonly used in skin care are called fatty alcohols and include stearyl, cetyl, oleyl and lanolin.
+They can be found in a variety of skin care products, including creams, lotions and cleansers.

 Alcohol Denat Uses in Skin Care

-Specially denatured (SD) alcohols in skin care products commonly include denatured isopropyl alcohol and ethyl alcohol.
-Alcohol denat has a low molecular weight, allowing it to act as a solvent; it mixes well with a variety of ingredients and easily evaporates.
+Specially denatured alcohols in skin care products include denatured isopropyl alcohol and ethyl alcohol.
+Alcohol denat has a low molecular weight, which makes it evaporate quickly and enables other ingredients to absorb more rapidly.

-Because products with alcohol denat evaporate easily, they can make thick, creamy products feel lighter to the touch, creating a matte feeling on the skin.
-SD alcohols are also able to penetrate the skin.
-This allows it to thoroughly remove oils and other debris.
+Because products with alcohol denat evaporate easily, they can make heavier skin care products feel more lightweight and smoother, creating a matte feeling on the skin.

 Cosmetic products with alcohol denat